FAQ

 How accurate is the gate information?

 Gate info comes from schedule and status feeds via FlightAware.
-It updates when the source feed updates, but smaller airports and regional carriers can lag — when in doubt, the airport monitors are still the canonical source minutes before boarding.
+It updates when the source feed updates, but smaller airports and regional carriers can lag.
+When in doubt, the airport monitors are still the canonical source minutes before boarding.

 How accurate is the share-link page?